aryaaa324/aryaaa324/README.md

 ---
 ## About Me
-- A pre-final year **Computer Science and Engineering Student** at Symbiosis International University 🎓
+- A final year **Computer Science and Engineering Student** at Symbiosis International University 🎓
 - **Passionate** about problem solving and contributing to impactful projects 🤖
 - **Research Intern** at Carnegie Mellon University, USA & IIT Mandi
 - **AI & Cloud Enthusiast**, currently focusing on **AWS Cloud Solutions** ☁️